-To you, my beautiful reader, my luxe letter for February 2017.
+To you, my beautiful reader, my luxe letter February 2017.
 I hope it was a fabulous few weeks for you?

-February – the month of love and pancakes – what’s not to love?
+February – the month of love and pancakes.
+What’s not to love?

 I was very lucky to receive a gorgeous bouquet of flowers from my lovely husband.
 However, I didn’t receive them on Valentine’s Day – they were delivered the week before.
 When I questioned Dan as to why he got them delivered on a random day, his response was that women expect to receive flowers on Valentine’s Day.
 Instead of receiving a bouquet when I was expecting it, he wanted the flowers to be delivered on a day when I wasn’t expecting anything.
 He figured that this would be a nice surprise.